Contingencyplana/high_command_ai_0/exchange/README.md

 # Offline Continuity Mode — Active

+See also: planning/civilians_and_troops.md (Comm Adapter section) for Hybrid shadow sends and safety flags.

 High Command Exchange now operates as a local-only message bus to keep SHAGI coordination flowing while GitHub access is restricted.
 Treat this directory as the shared drop-zone that every frontline workspace reads from and writes to.

 ## Directory Layout